mendix/docs/content/en/docs/refguide/mobile/distributing-mobile-apps/overtheair-updates.md

 By default OTA updates are disabled for your Native Mobile Profile.
 To enable them, do the following:

 1. Open your app in Studio Pro v9.7 or above.
-1. Navigate to the Native Mobile Profile
+1. Navigate to the Native Mobile Profile.
 1. Select **Enable over-the-air updates**:

-  {{< figure src="/attachments/howto/mobile/native-mobile/distribution/how-to-ota/ota-profile-screen.png" alt="Startup option ota checkbox"   width="350"  >}}
+  {{< figure src="/attachments/howto/mobile/native-mobile/distribution/how-to-ota/ota-profile-screen.png" alt="Startup option ota checkbox"   width="400"  >}}

 1. Deploy your app to the cloud.